Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 ### Conclusions
-To fease all the requests of the project, I choose to manage the structure of the code with a simple and recorsive logic.
+To take care of all the project's requests, I choose to manage the code's structure with simple logic.
+Thanks to this approach, I was able to get to the end of the assignment with a short and easy-to-get-through code.
+Thanks to the well-chosen parameters passed to the detecting functions, the robot can lap around the circuit according to the given roles.
+The time taken by the robot to finish flawlessly a single lap lies well under the three minutes mark.
 This project was my first approach to the Python programming language and the development of a well-structured git repository.
 Working on this assignment, I gained knowledge about the basic concepts of Python such as creating variables, managing functions, and delivering clear and well-structured code that could easily be understood by other developers.
 I also learned new skills about the use of [Git](https://git-scm.com) as a distributed control system which I had never worked with before.